epfl-systemf/grattlesnake-lang/grattlesnake-lang-doc.md

 ## Language modes

 Code must obey the ocap discipline by default (ocap mode).
-A file can be declared non-ocap by putting `#nocap;` at the very beginning of if, before any declaration (non-ocap mode).
+A file can be declared non-ocap by putting `#nocap;` at the very beginning of the file, before any declaration (non-ocap mode).

 ## Resources and graduality